-- The DEFAULT historical marker is a reserved name and cannot be deleted or renamed.
+- The default historical marker is a reserved name and cannot be deleted or renamed.

 - If you delete or rename a historical marker that is currently in use in another ArcGIS Pro session, you'll lose your data sources in the second session.

-DEFAULT historical marker
+Default historical marker

-Connecting to the DEFAULT historical marker displays the current representation of the archive classes, which is equivalent to the class representations in the transactional DEFAULT version.
+Connecting to the default historical marker displays the current representation of the archive classes, which is equivalent to the class representations in the transactional default version.

-Connect to a historical moment
+Connect to a historical moment in the History pane

-If you check the Auto Apply check box at the bottom of the History pane, whenever you enter a specific date and time in the dialog box, or select a historical moment, the map will automatically refresh and display a read-only view of the data for the moment in time you specified.
+If you check the Auto Apply check box at the bottom of the History pane, whenever you enter a specific date and time on the dialog box, or select a historical moment, the map will automatically refresh and display a read-only view of the data for the moment in time you specified.